 Provocative and inventive, Lee Bul (이불) is one of the leading Korean artists of her generation.
-Though she has worked in performance, sculpture, painting, installation and video, she is most known for her monstrous sculptures, cyborgs and utopian landscapes.
+Working across performance, sculpture, painting, installation and video, she is most known for her monstrous sculptures, cyborgs, and utopian landscapes.
 Born to dissident parents during the military dictatorship of Park Chung-Hee in South Korea, Lee emerged in the 1990s through works that channelled the emotional impact of political persecution and restrictive gender roles into visual form.
 Since then, the artist has investigated human desires for perfection and stability and the implications of technology in the contemporary world.Read More

-After completing her studies at Hongik University in 1987, Lee embarked on her career as a performance artist on the streets of Korea and Japan.
+After completing her studies at Hongik University in 1987, Lee Bul embarked on her career as a performance artist on the streets of Korea and Japan.
 Donning soft wearable sculptures that were described as 'simultaneously alluring and grotesque' by Ikon Gallery, she addressed the themes of political instability and gender roles in a then—and still—very conservative and male-dominated Korean society.

-Her iconic 'Cyborg' (1997–2011) series, on the other hand, examines the human desire for the perfect body.
+Lee Bul's iconic 'Cyborg' (1997–2011) series examines the human desire for the perfect body.
 Cyborg Red and Cyborg Blue, both completed in 1997 as a pair, show silicon casts of female figures based on Greco-Roman statues with machine-like body parts.
-Because Lee's cyborgs often appear as females, they have been regarded as a critique of the social expectation for women to have idealised bodies.
+Because Lee's cyborgs often appear as female, they have been regarded as a critique of the social expectation for women to have idealised bodies.

 Lee also began to incorporate reflective materials in her architectural installations, most notably in After Bruno Taut (Devotion to Drift) (2013)—a floating palace of crystal beads, chains and mirrors.
-Inspired by the futuristic ideals and works of Bruno Taut, a 20th-century German architect and the creator of the Glass Pavilion, Lee uses reflectivity to allude to utopian ideals as well as a means to think about military Korea, now several decades in the past.
+Inspired by the futuristic ideals and works of Bruno Taut, a 20th-century German architect and the creator of the Glass Pavilion, Lee uses reflectivity to allude to utopian ideals as well as a means to examine military Korea, now several decades in the past.